Allowable Business Expenses in the UK Complete HMRC List for SMEs

 • Household purchases

-Fines and Penalties
+Fines and penalties

-Penalties are not considered legitimate business costs.
+Penalties are not considered legitimate business cost.

 Examples include: